 Set Up The Menu

 By default, WordPress will add all your pages to the navigation menu, but it’s likely that you will want to decide which pages appear, and in what order.
+For block themes, this is done using the Navigation block.

 Add a Contact Form